MakiseChristin/platformer-pygame/README.md

+WATCH THE VIDEO ("platformer current build.mp4") TO GET AN IDEA OF THE CURRENT ISSUES AND FEATURES OF THE GAME

 Objectives:-

 1. The task is to create a game similar to the chrome dino game that appears when someone is not connected to Internet.